julelang/manual/src/maintenance/documentation-comments.md

 //This is a main scope documentation line.
 // This is a main scope documentation line too.
 //
+//		- Tab indented, but this is not a subscope.
+This is a list item.
+//
 //	This is a subscope because it uses tab for indentation.
 //		This is a subscope for a previous subscope because it uses 2 tab.
 //		- Looks like-list item but JuleDoc handles as a text in this subscope.